 - We call the French and Italian language files target language files.

 You start by uploading your master language files.
 If you have languages set up, WebTranslateIt will create the target language files for you.
-By default, target language files are hidden, but you can toggle them by clicking on the arrow.
+By default, target language files are hidden, but you can list them by clicking on the arrow.

 If you already have translated (even partially) your language files, you can upload your translations by clicking “update” next to each target file.
 Your translations will then be imported to database and will be displayed in the translation interface.